St. Karen's High School, Patna

-St. Karen's High School, Patna is a co-educational institution located in Gola Road area of Danapur, Patna, India, established in 1965.
-The high school is affiliated to the Central Board of Secondary Education, New Delhi.
+St. Karen's High School, Patna is a minority private Anglo-Indian Christian co-educational high school located in Gola Road area of Danapur, Patna, in the state of Bihar, India.
+Established in 1965, the school is affiliated with the Central Board of Secondary Education, New Delhi.
 The school celebrated its Golden Jubilee in 2015.

 History

-St. Karen's High School, Patna was founded in the year 1965 by Donald Patrick Galstaun and his wife Lesley Barbara Galstaun.
+St. Karen's High School, Patna was founded in 1965 by Donald Patrick Galstaun and his wife, Lesley Barbara Galstaun.
 The school was started in rented premises in 1965 and grew over time to multiple branches.
-In 2015, the institution celebrated its Golden Jubilee on completion of 50 years.
+In 2015, the school celebrated its Golden Jubilee.